-- Complete the Georgia Scholarship/Grant Application (GSFAPPS) at gafutures.org.
-This application only has to be completed once and it remains active for seven years; or
+- Complete the Georgia Scholarship/Grant Application (GSFAPP) at www.gafutures.org.
+This application only has to be completed once and it remains active for ten years; or

 - Complete the Free Application for Federal Student Aid (FAFSA) every year.

-We recommend that all students complete the GSFAPPS even if they are completing the FAFSA so there is always an application on file.
+We recommend that all students complete the GSFAPP even if they are completing the FAFSA so there is always an application on file.

 You must have an application on file by the last day of the semester to receive the HOPE or Zell Miller Scholarship for that semester.

-If you are attending another HOPE eligible institution as a transient student, please see the OSFA web page at https://osfa.uga.edu/forms/ for more information on how to receive HOPE or the Zell Miller Scholarship at the other school.
+If you are attending another HOPE-eligible institution as a transient student, please review the HOPE/Zell Miller Scholarship Transient Process section of our website for more information about this process and how to complete the HOPE/Zell Miller Scholarship Transient Request.

 UGA charges a flat rate tuition to undergraduate students.
 This means that regardless of the number of hours you take each semester, you are charged the same amount if you are enrolled in 1-6 hours and the same amount if you are enrolled in 7 hours or more.
 That amount does not change if you add or drop courses unless you cross the 6-7 hour threshold.
 However because the HOPE Scholarship pays per credit hour, the amount of HOPE you can receive does change if you change your schedule.
 While going through drop/add, if you drop classes you may owe money for tuition after your HOPE amount is changed.